metaverse/truss/TUTORIAL.md

 ## Implement more things!

 The following is left as an exersise to the reader:
-  - Implement the Loudness logic
+  - Implement logic for the Louder call
     - code the logic inside the stub
     - now separate this logic into an unexported helper function
   - Define a new RPC call in echo.proto